mjschnie/jopenmm/README.md

 For additional documentation on flag options available to edit the configuration file visit Jnaerator Wiki: https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables

-## Environment Variable Set Up
+## Using the JOpenMM Library

-To use the OpenMM Java Wrappers, please first initialize the library using the OpenMMUtils class:
+To use the Java OpenMM Wrappers, please first initialize the library using the OpenMMUtils class:

       OpenMMUtils.init();

 This will extract the OpenMM binary libraries from the openmm-fat.jar file to a temporary directory and configure JNA to find them.
-To use OpenMM plugins, please instruct OpenMM to load them as follows:
+OpenMM plugins can be loaded from the directory OpenMMUtils.OPENMM_PLUGIN_DIR as follows:

       PointerByReference plugins = OpenMM_Platform_loadPluginsFromDirectory(OpenMMUtils.OPENMM_PLUGIN_DIR);